Our approach

 Why philosophy first

 At SEVA Recovery, we don't believe lasting change comes from any single model or program.
-Instead, we integrate evidence-based behavioural science with the philosophy of non-theistic Buddhism to help people understand the causes of suffering, and develop the insight, skills, and resilience required to change, permanently.
+Instead, we integrate evidence-based behavioural science with mindfulness philosophy and Acceptance and Commitment Therapy to help people understand the causes of suffering, and develop the insight, skills, and resilience required to change, permanently.

 ii.